 Sometimes called Crystal Caves, the ice caves in Icelandic glaciers are a truly mesmerizing wonder of nature.
 We offer ice caving tours at two glaciers in Iceland: Vatnajokull in South East Iceland, and Langjokull in South West Iceland.

 An ice cave is a naturally occurring cave that contains a significant of ice throughout the year.
 Typically, they’re known for their remarkable photogenic beauty.
-Due to ever-shifting temperatures and movement of the glaciers they lie within, new ice caves usually disappear and form with each passing year.
+Due to ever-shifting temperatures and the movement of the glaciers, they lie within, new ice caves usually disappear and form with each passing year.

 Vatnajökull is Europe's largest glacier, covering around 8% of Iceland's landmass.
 The Vatnajökull Glacier National Park is renowned for its many outlet glaciers that unfurl like icy tongues from the body of the main glacier.
 The sheer size of Vatnajökull means that it is difficult to find ice caves that are safe to explore underneath it.

 However, luckily many of its outlet glaciers, such as Falljökull and Breiðamerkurjökull contain exceptionally beautiful caves that are ideal to explore.
 Perhaps, the most famous of these is the Crystal Ice Cave hidden beneath Breiðamerkurjökull glacier.
 They are some of the most popular ice caves, thanks to their beauty and ability to be easily combined with a glacier hike.